Client Trust is Key

 WhatsApp claims the changes will not impact customer privacy, telling the press: “Respect for your privacy is coded into our DNA, and we built WhatsApp around the goal of knowing as little about you as possible… If partnering with Facebook meant that we had to change our values, we wouldn’t have done it…”

 So far, critics and angry customers are not buying it, but it’s early.
-WhatsApp still has time to turn the message narrative around.
+WhatsApp still has time to turn the message narrative around and build client trust.